-- 17. ELECTRONIC DEVICES- Advances in technology with electronic devices (to include smart phones, iPods, iPads, eBook readers, and mp3 players) make these devices a benefit to a student's education when used appropriately.
-On the other hand, when used inappropriately, electronic devices are a great hindrance in the school setting.
-In order to take advantage of the educational benefits from electronic devices and monitor the devices for appropriate use, the Lake Central High School electronic device policy is as follows: - Electronic devices including music, entertainment and communication devices are NOT to be out or in use between the hours of 7:15 AM and 2:09 PM when the student is not under the direct supervision of a teacher/staff member AND the student has not been directed to use the electronic device for educational purposes.
-Unsupervised time is considered, but not limited to, passing periods, and lunch period. - If a classroom teacher determines to incorporate the use of an electronic device into his/her classroom instruction, the teacher may do so at his/her discretion.
+19. ELECTRONIC DEVICES- Advances in technology with electronic devices (to include smart phones, iPods, iPads, and eBook readers) make these devices a benefit to a student's education when used appropriately.
+However, when used inappropriately, electronic devices are a great hindrance in the school setting.
+In order to take advantage of the educational benefits from electronic devices and monitor the devices for appropriate use, the Lake Central High School electronic device policy is as follows:

+- → Per the teacher's classroom policy, student phones must be put away and out of sight during class.
+Failure to do so may result in a consequence.
+If a classroom teacher determines to incorporate the use of an electronic device into his/her classroom instruction, the teacher may do so at his/her discretion.
 Teachers opting to do this will tell students the appropriate times for electronic device use, parameters for electronic device use, and when to stop the usage.
-Teachers finding students using an electronic device outside of their expectations may bar that specific student from using an electronic device in his/her classroom and may utilize the student code of conduct to issue consequences for the inappropriate use. - Students are also advised they are responsible for securing all electronic devices as Lake Central High School is not responsible for an electronic device's loss or theft. - Sending, sharing, viewing, or possessing pictures, text messages, emails, or other material of a sexual nature in electronic or any other form, including the contents of a cell phone or other electronic device may result in suspension and/or request for expulsion. - The Child Abuse/neglect law requires school personnel to report to law enforcement or child protective services whenever there is reason to believe that any person/ student is involved with "child exploitation" or "child pornography" as defined by Indiana Criminal Statutes. - Because student cell phones have been found in a number of Indiana school districts to have contained evidence of "sexual conduct" as defined above, it is important for parents and students to be aware of the legal consequences should this occur in our school system. - More detailed information as to the specific types of conduct deemed to constitute child exploitation, child pornography, or sexual exploitation may be obtained by contacting your building principal.
+Teachers finding students using an electronic device outside of their expectations may bar that specific student from using an electronic device in his/her classroom and may utilize the student code of conduct to issue consequences for the inappropriate use.
+If a student has a cell phone out during an assessment, discipline could range from a Wednesday School to a zero on the assessment. - → Students are also advised they are responsible for securing all electronic devices as Lake Central High School is not responsible for an electronic device's loss or theft. - → Sending, sharing, viewing, or possessing pictures, text messages, emails, or other material of a sexual nature in electronic or any other form, including the contents of a cell phone or other electronic device may result in suspension and/or request for expulsion. - → The Child Abuse/neglect law requires school personnel to report to law enforcement or child protective services whenever there is reason to believe that any person/student is involved with "child exploitation" or "child pornography" as defined by Indiana Criminal Statutes. - → Because student cell phones have been found in a number of Indiana school districts to have contained evidence of "sexual conduct" as defined above, it is important for parents and students to be aware of the legal consequences should this occur in our school system. - → More detailed information as to the specific types of conduct deemed to constitute child exploitation, child pornography, or sexual exploitation may be obtained by contacting your building principal. - → Earbuds/Headphones Students may only have one earbud/headphone in their ear (when allowed) in order to hear announcements/directions from staff.
+Teachers have the right to request all earbuds/headphones be removed and put away during class.